 The Kia Stinger has been a hot topic ever since it was globally unveiled at the 2017 NAIAS, and has taken the brand to a whole new level.
 In fact, Kia hired Albert Biermann from BMW for the project to make sure that the car lives up to its stunning design from behind the wheel as well.

-The Stinger’s engine range starts with a 2.0 twin-scroll turbo Theta II 4-cylinder petrol, which produces 255 hp @ 6,200 rpm with 352 Nm of maximum torque available from 1,400–4,000 rpm, propelling the Stinger from 0-60 mph in just 5.9 seconds.
+The Stinger’s engine range starts with a 2.0L twin-scroll turbo Theta II 4-cylinder petrol, which produces 252 bhp (188 kW) at 6,200 rpm with 353 Nm (260 lb-ft) of maximum torque available from 1,400–4,000 rpm, propelling the Stinger from 0-60 mph (96.5 km/h) in just 5.9 seconds.

-My favorite one is the 3.3-liter twin-turbo V6 Lambda II, which produces 365 hp @ 6,000 rpm and offers 510 Nm of torque from 1,300–4,500 rpm.
+My favorite one is, of course, the 3.3-litre twin-turbo V6 Lambda II, which produces 365 bhp (272 kW) at 6,000 rpm and offers 510 Nm (376 lb-ft) of torque from 1,300–4,500 rpm.
 With more power on tap than the Audi S5 Sportback, BMW 440i Gran Coupe, and Infiniti Q50, the Stinger is positioned to be a worthy challenger to the competition, says Kia.

-The Stinger GT accelerates to 60 mph in 4.7 seconds, claimed to be quicker than the V6 Porsche Panamera.
-Top speed is limited to 167 mph (269 km/h).
+The Stinger GT accelerates to 60 mph (96.5 km/h) in 4.7 seconds, claimed to be quicker than the V6 Porsche Panamera.
+The top speed is limited to 167 mph (269 km/h).

-Europeans get a 197 hp 2.2-litre CRDi diesel option.
+Europeans get a 197 bhp 2.2-litre CRDi diesel option.

-As for the transmission, Kia says the 8-speed automatic has been designed in-house, and features Kia’s first use of a Centrifugal Pendulum Absorber (CPA) torque converter to help reduce torsional vibrations.
+As for the transmission, Kia says that the 8-speed automatic has been designed in-house, and features Kia’s first use of a Centrifugal Pendulum Absorber (CPA) torque converter to help reduce torsional vibrations.

-The base Stinger rides on a passive suspension tuned to offer a balance of handling and ride comfort, while the GT is equipped with Kia’s first continuously damping electronically controlled suspension system, called Dynamic Stability Damping Control.
+The base Stinger rides on a passive suspension tuned to offer a balance of handling and ride comfort, while the GT is equipped with Kia’s first continuously damping electronically controlled suspension system called Dynamic Stability Damping Control.

-Up to 50 percent of torque can be distributed to the front wheels and in Sport mode, up to 80 percent of the power can be routed to the rear wheels.
-RWD GT models get multi-plate limited slip differential to help evenly distribute power through the rear wheels and enhance directional stability.
+Up to 50% of torque can be distributed to the front wheels and in Sport mode, up to 80% of the power can be routed to the rear wheels.
+RWD GT models get multi-plate limited-slip differential to help evenly distribute power through the rear wheels and enhance directional stability.